Jung In-whan

-Jung In-whan (Korean: 정인환 born December 15, 1986) is a South Korean football player who plays as a central defender.
+Jung In-whan (Korean: 정인환 born December 15, 1986) is a South Korean former football player who played as a central defender.

-Youth career
+Career

 He started his youth career as the football player in Baeam Highschool placed in Yongin city.

-Club career

-Henan Jianye

 On 28 February 2015, Jung joined the Chinese Super League club Henan Jianye.

-International career

 During his high school time, he was selected for the South Korean under-20 team and appeared at the 2004 AFC Youth Championship.

 He debuted for the senior team on 15 August 2012 in a friendly match against Zambia.